The thread I pulled on today is about carrying capacity of our planet. Via Crooked Timber come the latest UN estimates of world population growth.

 🖼️ Photos by iStrfry, Marcus, Justin Lim, and sasan rashtipour on Unsplash

 1. One political solution might involve putting everyone associated with this film up against a convenient wall.
 Mountain biking has long been one of the most ecologically-unsustainable sports, contrary to cycling’s mostly-positive image, because far too many of those involved seem to be actively against the concept of “cycling”.
 The archetypal MTB bro drives to the trail with his e-bike hanging out of the tailgate of his massive pickup truck, preferably a trail that is served by a lift so that he never actually has to turn the pedals or do any climbing.
-But this “Anytime” film is on another level, with bikes and riders delivered to mountain peaks by helicopter so that they can ride into each other on the way down.
+But this Anytime film is on another level, with bikes and riders delivered to mountain peaks by helicopter so that they can quite literally ride into each other on the way down.
 That was when I turned off the TV.
 Winter sports have the same problem, of course, but there is a pushback lead by people like Jeremy Jones, who make a point of earning their powder turns by split-boarding into the back-country, sometimes for days on end, instead of swanning in by heli.
 Where is the Jeremy Jones of MTB?